DworkinLab/Experimental_Evolution_Sequence_Repo/Analysis_after_BAM.md

 ### 1) Tajima's Pi of non-overlapping windows for each sequence
 /
 /
-### 2) Run Fst on windows for each pairwise comparision of sequenced data and calculate average Fst across three mappers
+### 2) Fst on windows for each pairwise comparision of sequenced data and calculate average Fst across three mappers
 /
 /
 ### 3) per SNP logistic regression for each treatment by generation averaged for Novoalign, Bwa-mem and bowtie2
 /
 /
-### 4) Average estimates of selection coefficient at each position for selection and control lineages for three mappers
+### 4) Average estimates of selection coefficient at each position for selection and control lineages for two mappers
 /
 /
-### 5) Positions of interest for Fst, poolseq and model output
+### 5) Positions of interest for Fst, poolseq and model output (overlap)
 /
 /
 ### 6) Trajectory of regions of interest based on model, Fst and selection coefficients